Skip to Main Navigation Skip to Page Content

 • A data interpretation procedure that is used to translate data produced from a defined set of information sources into a prediction.

-An adverse outcome pathway can provide a framework for the development of a defined approach.
+An adverse outcome pathway can provide a framework for the development of a DA.
 An adverse outcome pathway is a model that identifies the sequence of biological events required to produce a toxic effect when an organism is exposed to a substance.
 In vitro methods can be used to observe or measure the biological events and predict whether a substance will produce a toxic effect.

 Regulatory Applications of Defined Approaches